The Trail

 Like any prison, Folsom has had a number of escape attempts by inmates.
 Here are a few of Folsom's most memorable:

-• 1920 Train Escape: Three convicts hijacked a train that the prison had purchased in 1909 to assist with construction of the granite walls.
+• 1920 Train Escape: Three convicts hijacked a train that the prison had purchased in 1909 to assist with the construction of the granite walls.
 The convicts smashed the train through a prison gate to make their escape.

 • 1932 Dive Gone Wrong: Inmate Carl Reese attempted to escape by fashioning a diving suit out of a football bladder and other scrounged materials.
-Reese drowned in the power house mill pond during his escape attempt, because he failed to make his breathing tube long enough.
+Reese drowned in the powerhouse mill pond during his escape attempt because he failed to make his breathing tube long enough.

 A Folsom Prison Escape from one of America's Most Wanted

-One escaped inmate earned himself a spot on the FBI Ten Most Wanted Fugitives list.
+One escaped inmate earned himself a spot on the FBI's Ten Most Wanted Fugitives list.
 In 1987, inmate and convicted murderer Glen Stewart Godwin fled from Folsom Prison through a hole he cut in the fence wire using tools that were smuggled in for him.
-Godwin fled through a storm drain which took him to the American River, where a raft waited to float him away to freedom.
+Godwin fled through a storm drain that took him to the American River, where a raft waited to float him away to freedom.

-Godwin’s accomplices were arrested for aiding his escape, and Godwin himself was later arrested in Mexico.
-But he escaped again - this time from a Guadalajara prison - and remains at large to this day.
+Godwin's accomplices were arrested for aiding his escape, and Godwin himself was later arrested in Mexico.
+But he escaped again—this time from a Guadalajara prison—and remains at large to this day.

 The Man In Black Makes Folsom Famous